-Natasha brought a complaint to us after she had to make several requests before her mortgage lender sent through her outstanding balance, and she didn't think this was fair.
+Natasha complained to us after she had to make several requests before her mortgage lender sent through her outstanding balance.

 What happened

-Natasha made an overpayment to her mortgage and asked her lender to send her details of her new mortgage balance.
-It took two months, an email and three further phone calls from Natasha to chase, before the lender sent her the information she wanted.
+After overpaying her mortgage, Natasha asked her lender to send her details of her new balance.
+It took two months, an email and three phone calls from Natasha, before the lender sent her the information she wanted.

-Natasha said the delay was frustrating and put back her plans by a couple of months.
-She wanted to buy a new property, and her mortgage broker had asked her for written confirmation of her existing mortgage balance in order to work out how much she could afford to spend on her new home.
+Natasha said the delay was frustrating and delayed her plans by a couple of months.
+She wanted to buy a new property.
+Her mortgage broker had asked for written confirmation of her existing mortgage balance to calculate what she could afford to spend on her new home.

 What we said

-We didn’t think an apology was enough to remedy the impact of the delay – so we asked the lender to pay £100 compensation to Natasha.
+We didn’t think an apology was enough to help with the impact of the delay.
+We upheld Natasha’s complaint and asked the lender to pay her £100 in compensation.